-5 The SB-FRS Conceptual Framework for Financial Reporting (SB-FRS Conceptual Framework) provides the following definition of material information (SB-FRS 1 Presentation of Financial Statements and SB-FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors provide similar definitions1):
+The SB-FRS Conceptual Framework for Financial Reporting (SB-FRS Conceptual Framework) provides the following definition of material information (paragraph 7 of SB-FRS 1 Presentation of Financial Statements provides a similar definition1):

-Information is material if omitting it or misstating it could influence decisions that users make on the basis of financial information about a specific Statutory Board.
+Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial reports make on the basis of those reports, which provide financial information about a specific reporting Statutory Board.
 In other words, materiality is a Statutory Board-specific aspect of relevance based on the nature or magnitude, or both, of the items to which the information relates in the context of an individual Statutory Board's financial report.2

-- 6 When making materiality judgements, a Statutory Board needs to take into account how information could reasonably be expected to influence the primary users of its financial statements-its primary users-when they make decisions on the basis of those statements (see paragraphs 13-23).4 - 7 The objective of financial statements is to provide financial information about a reporting Statutory Board that is useful to the Parliament, Government, lenders, other creditors and the general public in making resource allocation, economic and policy decisions.
-5 The Statutory
+- When making materiality judgements, a Statutory Board needs to take into account how information could reasonably be expected to influence the primary users of its financial statements-its primary users-when they make decisions3 on the basis of those statements (see paragraphs 13-23).4 - The objective of financial statements is to provide financial information about a reporting Statutory Board that is useful to the Parliament, Government, existing and potential lenders, other creditors, and the general public in making resource allocation, economic and policy decisions.5 The Statutory Board identifies the information necessary to meet that objective by making appropriate materiality judgements.